redox-os/ralloc/README.md

     let _ = lock.alloc(4, 2);
     let _ = lock.alloc(4, 2);

-    // It is automatically released through its destructor.
+    // The lock is automatically released through its destructor.
 }
 ```

 ### Security through the type system

-ralloc makes heavy use of Rust's type system, to make safety guarantees.
+`ralloc` makes heavy use of Rust's type system, to make safety guarantees.
-Internally, ralloc has a primitive named `Block`.
+Internally, `ralloc` has a primitive named `Block`.
 This is fairly simple,
 denoting a contagious segment of memory, but what is interesting is how it is
 checked at compile time to be unique.
 This is done through the affine type
 system.